Phala-Network/dstack/README.md

 - `teepod`: A service running in bare TDX host to manage CVMs
 - `tproxy`: A reverse proxy to forward TLS connections to CVMs
 - `kms`: A KMS server to generate keys for CVMs
-- `tappd`: A service running in CVM to serve containers' key derivation and attestation requests
+- `dstack-guest-agent`: A service running in CVM to serve containers' key derivation and attestation requests
 - `meta-dstack`: A Yocto meta layer to build CVM guest images

 The overall architecture is shown below: